wearede/DEtrac/README.md

 DEtrac
 ======

-Attempt at modernizing trac interface using latest bootstrap.
+Attempt at modernizing trac 1.0.1 interface using latest bootstrap.

-Project not usable at the moment (under development).
+This is still in its infancy, rought around the edges, but still usable.

-You are welcome to join in!
+Install script assumes quite a lot of things, review it before running.